Fractures in epi-/metaphyseal areas as defined by the AO classification

 K-wire osteosynthesis usually requires additional plaster cast protection.

-Can be inserted by hand (with a T-handle), but also by drill provided thermal injury is avoided
+Can be inserted by hand (with a T-handle), but also with a drill provided thermal injury is avoided

 Easy to remove